 Studying during corona: HU starts campaign 'Study safely together'

 How do you create a safe study and work environment in the densely populated Utrecht Science Park for 38,000 students and 3,600 teachers and employees during corona?
 And how do you organize physical education and online education in such a way that as many students as possible can meet each other on campus?
 How do you use public transport, the available space in the buildings and how do you ensure that everyone keeps 1.5 meter distance from each other?
-With the 'study safely together’ campaign, Utrecht University of Applied Sciences starts an integrated plan in which these questions are answered.
+With the 'study safely together’ campaign, HU University of Applied Sciences Utrecht starts an integrated plan in which these questions are answered.

 The campaign starts on Monday, October 5.
 From Monday 5 October, the urgent advice to wear a mouth mask in the public indoor areas of the HU will also apply.

 The 'study safely together' campaign consists of several components: behavioural communication, cooperation with student organizations, measures and facilities aimed at health and safety and the optimal use of space in public transport and the buildings for educational activities.
 “The aim of this campaign is to provide physical education to as many students as possible in a safe way,” says Jan Bogerd, president of the Executive Board.
 "Seeing each other, studying together, attending practical training together - of course according to the guidelines - is important for the bonding of students with each other and with the study program, and thus for student welfare."

 Behavioural communication as a basis

 The measures to prevent the spread of the coronavirus are primarily aimed at behaviour.
 Keeping a distance of 1.5 meters, washing hands, staying at home in case of complaints, getting tested and cooperating in contact research; these are effective measures if everyone observes them.